nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 My website will requires a public certificate in order for Amazon CloudFront distributions to configure CloudFront to require viewers use HTTPS so that connections are encrypted when CoudFront communicate with viewers.

 CloudFront can only use certificate created in US East (N. Virginia) Region.
-If you create a certificate and later set up CloudFront and your CloudFront couldn't find it, there is a good change your certificate was created in a region which is not US East.
-Forunately, AWS Certification is free and easy to create.
-Here is how I create mine:
+If I create a SSL Certification in any region which is not US East, my CloudFront distribution won't be able to adopt the SSL certifications.
+Here is how I create my free - AWS provided SSL Certification

 1. Sign in to **AWS Management Console** and navigate to **ACM**
 2. On the left panel, select **Request certificate**